-In 2023, 82 samples of final effluent were collected and tested.
-Individual as well as monthly average results are reviewed and compared to the objective and compliance limits stated in the facility ECA.
-Table SD-T-2 below summarizes the number of monthly objective and compliance limit exceedances at the Stevensville-Douglastown Lagoon in the reporting year.
+In 2024, 67 samples of final effluent were collected and tested.
+Individual, monthly and annual average results are reviewed and compared to the objective and compliance limits stated in the facility ECA.
+Table SD-T-2 below summarizes the number of monthly and annual objective and compliance limit exceedances at the Stevensville-Douglastown Lagoon in the reporting year.

-Niagara Region - Stevensville-Douglastown Wastewater System 2023 Annual Performance and Summary Report - Treatment
+Niagara Region - Stevensville-Douglastown Wastewater System 2024 Annual Performance and Summary Report - Treatment